JXIong15/20-react-portfolio/README.md

 # Unit 20 React Homework: React Portfolio

 ## To-Do
-* CSS for mobile
-* add github pages link to this href
-* github pages error

 * Issues: when reloading on "group projects" and "individual work", page doesn't load. have to click on navbar and navigate back to projects in order for them to show.

-Now that you've worked with React and have multiple projects to share, you'll be updating your portfolio and other materials to build toward being employer competitive.
-Creating a portfolio using React will help set you apart from other developers whose portfolios do not use some of the latest technologies.

-If you are opting out of career services, this is *still a required assignment*.
-Part of being a web developer means being a part of a community.
-Having a place to share your projects is *necessary* if you're applying for jobs, but is still *critical* on your journey as a developer.fixed c